-Band-in-a-Box has over 50 original songs (Pop, R&B, and Modern Country) with high-quality, great sounding vocals, harmonies and Band-in-a-Box arrangements.

-They are included in new Artist Performance sets 11 and 12.
+Band-in-a-Box has over 150 original songs (Pop, R&B, and Modern Country) with high-quality, great sounding vocals, harmonies and Band-in-a-Box arrangements.
+They are included in the Artist Performance sets 11 - 16.
+Use these to remix new arrangements, starting from these high-quality, great sounding tracks!